Emily Chan

 Emily Chan (born August 11, 1997) is an American pair skater.
-With her skating partner, Spencer Howe, she is a two-time Four Continents silver medalist (2022 and 2023) silver medalist, a two-time Grand Prix silver medalist (2022 Skate America; 2022 NHK Trophy), and a three-time U.S. national medalist (pewter in 2025; silver in 2023; pewter in 2022).
+With her former skating partner, Spencer Howe, she is a two-time Four Continents silver medalist (2022 and 2023), a two-time Grand Prix silver medalist (2022 Skate America; 2022 NHK Trophy), three-time Challenger Series medalist, and a four-time U.S. National medalist (pewter in 2022, 2025, and 2026; silver in 2023).

 Earlier in her career, she competed in women's singles, becoming the 2016 U.S. national junior champion and 2015 U.S. national novice champion.

-Personal life
+Early life

-Chan was born on August 11, 1997, in Pasadena, Texas to a Hong-Kong born father and Taiwanese born mother.
-She also has a younger brother named Alan.
+Chan was born on August 11, 1997, in Pasadena, Texas to a Hong Kong–born father and Taiwan-born mother.
+She has a younger brother named Alan.

 Chan attended Fairmont Elementary School and Fairmont Junior High in Pasadena, and high school in McKinney, Texas.
 In addition to skating, she has also trained in Chinese modern dance and ballet.